 On 17th December 2015 the Assisted Decision Making (Capacity) Act was passed into law.
-This is the culmination of many years of hard work particularly by the Chair of our National Advisory Committee, Patricia Rickard-Clarke, her contribution has been nothing short of remarkable.
 The ADM (Capacity) Act 2015 will strengthen the rights of all individuals but it will have particular relevance for people with intellectual disabilities, older people with diminished capacity or dementia, and people whose capacity has been affected by traumatic injury.
-Download the ADM (Capacity) Act 2015

 If you have any questions about our material or the legislation contact firstname.lastname@example.org and we will be happy to assist you where possible.